 Keywords: COVID-19, situation room, crisis, communications, information, news, research, disaster, health, logistics, finance, leadership, collaboration

-words by Bernardino Jiao
+edited by Bernardino Jiao